Ptujec/LaunchBar/Paste-Date/README.md

 *[→ See a list of all my actions here.](https://ptujec.github.io/launchbar)*

 This is a simple action that lets you paste the date in an active text field.
-If you hit <kbd>enter</kbd>, the date will be the **current date**.
+If you hit `enter`, the date will be the **current date**.

-But you can **modify** the date when you hit <kbd>space</kbd> instead.
+But you can **modify** the date when you hit `space` instead.
 One way you can modify the date is to **enter a number** to get the current date plus the number of days.
 This can also be a negative number.

 <img src="01.jpg" width="634"/>